How to Proactively Plan for True Differentiation

 For years, we’ve wondered how we can differentiate effectively to meet the needs of all learners.
 Finally, we have the tool – THE SOLUTION – that will ensure that we can do just that: the Buerk Rubric!

 Tens of thousands of teachers have transformed their classroom using the Buerk Rubric, and e2L continues to support teachers through coaching and the design of digital products that make implementing the Buerk Rubric easy.
-In fact, inside of both eSuite and indipath are thousands of pre-built Buerk Rubric lesson plans with pre-leveled/scaffolded standards and resources, making it easy for teachers to design their own differentiated lesson plans in a fraction of time and for students to have a individualized path to mastery.
+In fact, eSuite includes thousands of pre-built Buerk Rubric lesson plans with pre-leveled/scaffolded standards and resources, making it easy for teachers to design their own differentiated lesson plans in a fraction of time and for students to have a individualized path to mastery.
 Contact me for more information on how the Buerk Rubric can significantly impact instruction and learning in your organization, or Start Partnership today!